MichaelHillcox/Echelon/Readme.md

 This is a active Development brance of Echelon.
 Please see [Releases](https://github.com/MichaelHillcox/Legacy-Echelon/releases) for the most recent stable version.

+#### Build Status:
+The current commit is not stable.
+I would highly suggest not using this version at the moment.

 #### Changes
 See all the changes in the change log :)
 [The Change Log](ChangeLog.md)